fbpx

 Monitoring, evaluation and research (MER) are critical to ensure that the use of Commonwealth environmental water achieves the best outcomes for our rivers, wetlands and floodplains, as well as the animals, plants and people that depend upon them.
 The Flow-MER Program continues the work undertaken through the Long-Term Intervention Monitoring (LTIM) Project and Environmental Water Knowledge and Research (EWKR) Project, which have provided us with a strong base from which to continue our investigations.

-Flow-MER is now the primary means by which the Commonwealth Environmental Water Holder (CEWH) will monitor and evaluate the delivery of Commonwealth environmental water in the Murray-Darling Basin.
-The work of Flow-MER will support environmental water managers, demonstrate outcomes, inform adaptive management, and fulfil the legislative requirements associated with managing Commonwealth owned environmental water.
+Flow-MER is the primary means by which the Commonwealth Environmental Water Holder (CEWH) monitors and evaluates the delivery of Commonwealth environmental water in the MurrayDarling Basin.
+Flow-MER supports environmental water managers, demonstrates outcomes, informs adaptive management, and fulfils the legislative requirements associated with managing Commonwealth environmental water.

-The Flow-MER Program is a Basin-wide project that has two components:
+Flow-MER is a Basin-wide project that has two components:

 1. evaluation and research at the Basin scale that is organised around six Basin Themes and five cross-cutting themes

-2. a site scale focused on monitoring at seven Selected Areas across the Basin.
-Research and monitoring undertaken at the Basin and Selected Areas informs the evaluation of Commonwealth environmental watering
+2. site and area-scale monitoring at seven Selected Areas across the Basin.
+Research and monitoring undertaken at the Basin-scale and in the Selected Areas informs the evaluation of Commonwealth environmental watering.

 Hydrology